-The preliminary result of this collaboration can be found in the report “Traumatized refugees at Danish rehabilitation centers – a description of the target group and treatment effect” – the report, in Danish, can be found here
+The preliminary result of this collaboration can be found in the report “Traumatized refugees at Danish rehabilitation centers – a description of the target group and treatment effect” – the report, in Danish, can be found under publications.

 The five centres involved from 2012-2015 were:

 - OASIS – Treatment and Counselling for Refugees